Did you know that Gabapentin might be helpful for depression and anxiety?

-Some of these side effects may go away after continued usage, but if the side effects become severe or persist for a long period of time, reach out to your psychiatric provider immediately.
+Some of these side effects may resolve after continued use, but if they become severe or long term, reach out to your psychiatric provider immediately.

-Since it’s a prescription medication, you will need to get a prescription from a doctor or psychiatric provider.
-You’ll need to demonstrate symptoms of anxiety and have no allergies to gabapentin.
-Additionally, you may not be able to take it if you also use certain other medications.
+Since gabapentin is a prescription medication, you’ll need to get a prescription from a doctor or psychiatric provider — only after you’ve demonstrated symptoms of anxiety and have been screened for gabapentin allergies.
+Additionally, you may not be a candidate if you take other medications that have contraindications to gabapentin.

 At Brightside, we use gabapentin alongside other medicines to treat: